zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 #### File 6: naming file (example_naming_configure.txt)
 To name output files related to different studied phenotypes, we design this naming file to give each phenotype a name.
-**This file has no header line and uses tab as delimiter.
-The number of phenotypes and phenotype ID in this file should be compatible with File 5, the experiment design file.**
+**This file has no header line and uses tab as delimiter.***
+The file has two columns, while the first is a key pointing to File 5 (the experiment design file) and the second defines the name for each phenotype.
+Hence, the items in the first column should be like 'stressX', thus compatible with File 5.

 stress1|essential
 -------|---------
+stress2|whatever you like
+stress3|whatever you like
 ...|...

 ///////////////////////////////////////////////////////////////